 A Neuroma (pron. new-row-ma) is the name given to swelling of the nerve between the long bones of the forefoot, just before they enter the toes.
-As you can imagine there is not a lot of space in the foot.
-As the nerve swells it it is confined by the long bones, causing further compression of a grumpy nerve!
+As you can imagine there is not a lot of space in your feet.
+As the nerve swells it is confined by the long bones, causing further compression!

 - Feeling a burning sensation under the ball of your foot?